danrot/master-thesis/03_implementation.md

 Then the node type definition should be retrieved in a similar way than for the properties before.
-But the `getDefinition` method of the `Node` currently throws an `NotImplementedException`, so this is not possible at the moment.
+But the `getDefinition` method of the `Node` currently throws a `NotImplementedException`, so this is not possible at the moment.
 The only cases of the `onParentVersion` attribute to distinguish between would be the values `COPY` and `VERSION`, because the frozen node will never contain any nodes with a different `onParentVersion` attribute.
 The current